pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

  - Take a backup of any unrecoverable data on your test system prior to installing Beta versions.
  - More specifically, if you use a system for testing MAAS releases, back up the MAAS database and any unique configuration files related to your use of MAAS prior to installing Beta versions.

+Also, you should make sure that you are using the latest version of PostgreSQL.
+[Here's how you can upgrade that](https://discourse.maas.io/t/upgrading-postgresql-to-version-12/5913).

 Essentially, expect that the Beta may not function properly under all conditions, possibly overwriting data and configuration information on the test machine.
 Beta versions usually behave fairly well, but be warned that across-the-board, error-free performance isn't something we expect from Beta releases.

 As you encounter failures, please take the time to [file a bug](https://maas.io/docs/report-a-bug) or let us know your thoughts [on the discourse user forum](https://discourse.maas.io/c/users/8).